Kōtō: History

 The western part of the ward was formerly part of Fukagawa Ward of Tokyo City.
-It suffered severe damage in the 1923 Great Kantō earthquake, and was heavily bombed during World War II.
-The special ward was founded on March 15, 1947, by the merger of the wards of Fukagawa and Jōtō.
+It suffered severe damage in the 1923 Great Kantō earthquake and was heavily bombed during World War II.
+Kōtō Ward was formed in 1947 by the merger of Fukagawa and Jōtō wards.
+The area has a history of canal-based commerce during the Edo period and was once a center for lumber storage and distribution.

 Districts

-There are 45 districts in Koto:
+There are 46 districts in Kōtō: